Gastón Martirena: Racing Club

 In July 2023, Martirena transferred to Racing Club of the Argentine Primera División as their third signing of the transfer window.
 The club managed by Fernando Gago paid US$2.6 million for 70% of his economic rights.
 He made his debut on 4 August as a substitute in a 4–2 loss away to Atlético Nacional of Colombia in the last 16 of the Copa Libertadores, while his league bow came two weeks later as a starter in the 1–1 draw with Unión in the opening game, assisting the goal by Baltasar Rodríguez.
 On 20 September he scored his only goal of the season, the 2–1 winner at home to Newell's Old Boys in the seventh minute of added time.

 In August 2024, Brazilian club Flamengo bid US$5 million for Martirena.
 The deal was not concluded as Racing demanded a higher amount of the fee to be paid instantly, and the club from Rio de Janeiro wanted 90% of his economic rights, which would have required negotiations with Liverpool.

 Martirena scored his first continental goal on 26 September 2024, concluding a 4–1 home win over Athletico Paranaense in the quarter-finals of the Copa Sudamericana.
 He was on target again in the next game of the competition, ensuring a 2–2 draw away to Corinthians in Brazil.
 In the final on 23 November against Cruzeiro of Brazil, he scored from a cross for the opening goal of a 3–1 win, giving the club from Avellaneda their first continental honour since the 1988 Supercopa Libertadores.
+In February, he and the team won the 2025 Recopa Sudamericana 4-0 on aggregate over Brazil's Botafogo.

+On 25 August 2026, Martirena returned to his country's top flight, on loan to Nacional, for a fee of US$300,000.
+He said that he was a fan of the club and had turned down a move to Brazilian club Santos, who had tried to convince him through a telephone call by Neymar.